Dennis Lang Award for Disability Studies

 This award honors Dennis Lang, a co-founder of the UW Disability Studies Program, for his dedication and service in the creation and growth of the UW Disability Studies community and program.
 It was established by the generous support of the University's Disability Studies community.

 The Dennis Lang Award is a merit-based monetary award for undergraduate and graduate students at the University of Washington who demonstrate promise in the field of Disability Studies.
 The award goes to students who embody Dennis' spirited commitment to and academic excellence in the field of Disability Studies.
-Award amounts vary depending upon the fund's performance and the number of individuals selected to receive the award but range from $200-500.
+Award amounts range from $200-500 depending upon the fund's performance and the number of individuals selected to receive the award.

 Eligibility